 19 When a respondent household provides only a count of the number of persons living at that address or when the housing unit population count is itself imputed, the Census Bureau imputes all characteristics: sex, age, race, ethnicity, and relationship to others in the household.
-Such persons are called "whole-person census imputations" in technical
+Such persons are called "whole-person census imputations" in technical documentation.
+When a household consists entirely of whole-person census imputation records, it is called an "imputed" household.
+A "non-imputed" household contains at least one person whose characteristics were collected on the census form for the household.

-(CEF) had a chance of being selected for data swapping, records for more vulnerable households (typically those on low-population blocks) were selected with greater probability.
+probability.
 Then, the records for all members of those selected households were exchanged with the records of households in nearby geographic areas that matched on key characteristics.
 For the 2000 and 2010 censuses, those key matching characteristics were (1) the whole number of persons in the household, and (2) the whole number of persons aged 18 or older in the household.
 These swapping criteria resulted in the total population and total voting age population for each block being held "invariant"-that is, while noise was added to all remaining characteristics, no noise was added to the block-level total population or block-level voting age population counts.20 The selection and application of these particular invariants is not an innate feature of data swapping; invariants are implementation parameters that can be applied to (or removed from) any counted characteristic under any noise infusion methodology.